-My research focuses on information and communication technologies for social, economic, and political development.
-In particular I study mobile phones, the internet, and internet-enabled services and their design, impact, and importance within low-income countries of Africa and Asia.
+My research focuses on the promise, and the peril, of information and communication technologies (ICTs) in social, economic, and political development.
+In particular, I study mobile phones, the internet, and internet-enabled services and their design, impact, and importance – their risks and rewards – for people and communities especially in Africa and Asia.
 I research engineering, public policy, hci/usability, and sustainability issues as well as methods to assess and evaluate social, economic, and political development outcomes.
+I also explore issues of rights and justice in a digital age and hope to create new forms for inclusive innovation and social entrepreneurship enhanced through digital systems.
 I am also interested in the impact of information and communication technologies on the development-security nexus and in post-conflict peace and reconciliation.

 Dr. Michael L. Best is Executive Director of the Institute for People and Technology (IPaT) and Professor with the Sam Nunn School of International Affairs and the School of Interactive Computing at Georgia Institute of Technology where he directs the Technologies and International Development Lab.
 He was Director of Research at Georgia Tech – Shenzhen, our campus in China, from 2019 – 2021 and was founding director of the United Nations University Institute on Computing and Society (UNU-CS) in Macau SAR, China.
 He holds a Ph.D. from MIT and has served as director of Media Lab Asia in India and head of the eDevelopment group at the MIT Media Lab.